Tilting weir: Operation

-In order to operate, the tilting weir needs to be manually or mechanically opened and closed.
-Small tilting weirs are operated with hand wheels and electric motors, but other methods have been employed, especially for larger structures.
-Tilting weirs are usually controlled by human intervention, but a self-regulatory tilting weir that could be counterbalanced by floating weights was patented in 1994.
+Small tilting weirs are usually controlled manually or with electric motors.
+For larger structures other methods have been employed.
+A self-regulatory tilting weir that could be counterbalanced by floating weights was patented in 1994.
 At the time of construction, the 2018 Leeds tilting weirs were unique for being raised and lower by deflating and inflating giant neoprene bladders.

 Applications

 Tilting weirs have been employed for flood control, environmental water management, and water management in natural and industrial environments, including: